fuermosi777/wordmark-website/faq.md

 - Redo:
 	- macOS: Command + Shift + Z or Command + Y
     - Windows & Linux: Ctrl + Shift + Z or Ctrl + Y

+## Why WordMark loses all opened files and folders after reboot?

+If you downloaded WordMark from the Mac App Store, you will encounter this problem.
+The reason is that Mac App Store's sandbox system disallow WordMark to open file or folder without user's permission.
+The issue is expected to be solved in the future updates.
+Until then, however, you can use non-MAS version WordMark.
+Download it from the homepage.
+If you already bought WordMark from the Mac App Store, feel free to send an Email to [Customer service](mailto:hi@wordmarkapp.com) to request a free license key.